Chances (Backstreet Boys song): Background

-The "Chances" music video was simultaneously distributed with the digital release of the song on November 9, 2018.
+The "Chances" music video was simultaneously distributed with the song's digital release on November 9, 2018.
 The video was co-directed by McLean and René Elizondo Jr., and was the former's first music video directed for the Backstreet Boys.
 It was filmed inside Union Station in Los Angeles during public hours, and was the first music video where all five members wore suits.
 Elizondo wanted it to be cinematic and showcase elements of film noir.

-The music video was filmed from 2:00pm to 4:00am on September 4, 2018.
+The music video was filmed from 2:00 pm to 4:00 am on September 4, 2018.
 The dancers featured in the video are Madison Vomastek and Jake Tribus, both students from the Glorya Kaufman School of Dance at the University of Southern California.
-Their scenes were shot from 3:00pm to 5:00pm, and the Backstreet Boys were designated inside the train carriage at 3:00am.
+Their scenes were shot from 3:00 pm to 5:00 pm, and the Backstreet Boys were designated inside the train carriage at 3:00 am.
 Both Vomastek and Tribus performed an uninterrupted choreographed sequence that was positively received by the band, their label, and management.

 Synopsis

-The video begins as a woman runs down the steps of a train station.
-She helps another woman pick up a bag that she dropped, as a man in front of her misses the train.
-As she continues to walk by, the man follows her throughout the station until they sit opposite each other on the station seats.
-The duo perform a dance in the ticket lobby, which they conclude with a kiss and sit facing away from each other on the station seats.
-The Backstreet Boys appear throughout the video during each sequence, as they are seen behind a pole, inside the moving train, and seated on the station seats adjacent from them.
+The video begins with Madison Vomastek running down the steps of a train station.
+She helps another lady pick up a dropped bag, and Jake Tribus, who drops his phone in front of her, misses the train.
+The pair continue to cross paths throughout the video and eventually, during the second verse, find themselves sitting across each other in the waiting hall.
+The duo dances in the ticket lobby, concluding with a kiss and facing away from each other on the station seats.
+The Backstreet Boys appear throughout the video during each sequence, as they are seen behind a pole, inside the moving train, and seated on the station seats adjacent to them.